Launch MongoDB Charts

 In Atlas, click Charts in the navigation bar.

 When you first launch MongoDB Charts in a project, Charts

 MongoDB users in your

 The names of these users are in the format:

-To navigate back to the Atlas Clusters view, click Atlas at the top of the MongoDB Charts application.
+To navigate back to the Atlas Clusters view, click Data Services at the top of the MongoDB Charts application.

 For complete walkthroughs of MongoDB Charts and its features, including downloadable data sets to visualize, see the following Tutorials.

 Deleting a MongoDB Charts instance deletes all data associated with that instance including dashboards, data sources, and metadata.
 Once the MongoDB Charts instance is deleted, this data cannot be recovered.